Cycling & Safety

-- Bookings for larger groups require a deposit of 10% of the total costs as given on your invoice.
+- Bookings require a deposit of 10% of the total costs as given on your invoice.

 - The balance of the trip cost is due 60 days prior to the departure date.

 - Trip invoices will be sent to the first participant indicated and can only be paid in full.

 Article 1 - Definitionsa) Tulip Cycling: A bicycle rent and bicycle travel arrangements company established in Wijhe, The Netherlands.
 Chamber of Commerce, Zwolle, The Netherlands no. 50915371.

 b) Country name: Where the expressions Dutch or Holland are used this is synonymous to The Netherlands.